Somewhere Out There (An American Tail song): Covers

-In the spring of 1987, singer Liza Minnelli performed, in the words of music critic Stephen Holden of The New York Times, "a stunning rendition" of the song at Carnegie Hall for her three-week concert engagement at the historic music venue.
+In early 1987, singer Liza Minnelli performed, in the words of music critic Stephen Holden of The New York Times, "a stunning rendition" of the song at Carnegie Hall for her three-week concert engagement at the historic music venue.
 The concert was recorded by Telarc Records and released in late 1987.
+In 2013, during Julio Iglesias' concert in Jakarta, Ingram performed the song live with Sherina Munaf.